 Packing: roll instead of fold

 At least our backpacking experience has made us extremely organized packers.
 I’ve learned if you roll your clothes instead of fold them you can fit more in your suitcase.
 Better yet, I like to roll entire outfits (pants, shirt, accessories, etc.) together so I don’t have to dig through and constantly refold clothes.
 This is especially helpful with baby clothes.
 Baby outfits are much smaller and compact.
 I also stuff all our socks or my curling iron inside my shoes before I pack them to save room.
+Packing cubes also help to keep everything extremely organized and help you fit more into your suitcase or bag.

 After I finally get everything packed, it usually requires sitting on the suitcase just to close it.
 Sometimes, it requires both Damon and me sitting on the suitcase.
 I’ve come to accept this is our new way of packing… at least for now.
 Kids come with a lot of crap.
 And no amount of organization can condense all that crap to fit into a backpack.